 - Packaging and dependency management with Poetry

 - Test automation with Nox

 - Linting with pre-commit and Flake8

 - Continuous integration with GitHub Actions

 - Documentation with Sphinx and Read the Docs

 - Automated uploads to PyPI and TestPyPI

 - Automated release notes with Release Drafter

 - Automated dependency updates with Dependabot

 - Code formatting with Black and Prettier

-- Testing with pytest
+- · Testing with pytest

 - Code coverage with Coverage.py

 - Coverage reporting with Codecov

 - Command-line interface with Click

 - Static type-checking with mypy

 - Runtime type-checking with Typeguard

 - Security audit with Bandit and Safety

 - Check documentation examples with xdoctest

 - Generate API documentation with autodoc and napoleon

-- Generate command-line reference with sphinx-click

-The template supports Python 3.6, 3.7, 3.8, and 3.9.
+The template supports Python 3.6, 3.7, and 3.8.

-56 Chapter 8.
+54 Chapter 8.
 Features

-CHAPTER NINE
+NINE